| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Old Calculators

-I'm always looking for interesting or unusual old calculators, late mechanical or early electronic.
-If you have a calculator which you feel may fit my interests, and want to find a new home for it, please contact me.
-Also, I have a few items for trade (listed at the end of this page) that you may be interested in checking out.
-If you have a something that would make a good addition to the museum, whether listed here or not, please send me an EMail.
+The museum is always looking for interesting or unusual old calculators, most specifically early electronic calculators (1961-1975), or late model electro-mechanical calculators(1955-1967).
+If you have a calculator that is listed as WANTED here, or that you feel may fit the museum's interests, and want to find a new home for it, please contact us.
+Also, the museum has a few items for trade (listed at the end of this page) that you may be interested in checking out.
+If you have a something that would make a good addition to the museum, whether listed here or not, please send an EMail.

 Addo-X,